 Due to the length of time it takes to break down in the system, methamphetamine’s effects can last up to 12 hours due to the length of time it takes for it to break down in the body.
-The general sense of well-being that methamphetamines produce is due to higher levels of dopamine, a neurotransmitter responsible for brain functions that control movement and emotions, such as pleasure and pain.
-The euphoria gives way to anxiety followed by fatigue.
+The general sense of well-being that methamphetamines produce is due to higher levels of dopamine, a neurotransmitter in charge of brain functions that control movement and emotions, such as pleasure and pain.
+The joy gives way to anxiety followed by fatigue.
 Users can fall asleep for 24-48 hours.
-This may result in a cycle in which users binge on the drug to make feelings of happiness last longer.
+This may result in a cycle in which users binge on the drug to make feelings of joy last longer.

-Methamphetamines also cause an increase in heart rate, blood pressure, and body temperature.
-Death may result.
+Methamphetamines also cause an increase in heart rate, blood pressure, and body temperature, which can be fatal.

 Signs of Abuse

-Physical and behavioral signs of continued meth abuse include:
+Physical and behavioral signs of meth abuse include:

 - Rapid weight loss